Return to Home Page

 About Our Organization

-The Cotton Valley Rail Trail Club, Inc. began in the summer of 1992 when a group of New England rail car owners joined with a group of local railroad enthusiasts in Wolfeboro, NH.
+The Cotton Valley Rail Trail Club, Inc. (CVRTC) began in the summer of 1992 when a group of New England rail car owners joined with a group of local railroad enthusiasts in Wolfeboro, NH.
 Together they obtained permission from the State of New Hampshire to operate rail cars and to maintain the former Wolfeboro Railroad including structures.
-The club also refurbished the former Fernald Station (Map), which is now used as the Club’s meeting place.
+The club refurbished the former Fernald Station which is now used as the CVRTC meeting place.
+In September 2014, the Club became a NARCOA Affiliate.

 Trespassing is both illegal and dangerous.
 All railroads are private property.
 Do not operate on any track without explicit permission from the railroad owner.
 CVRTC will assist all local, state and federal authorities in prosecuting any motorcar operator found trespassing.